openhealthcare/opal-passwordreset/README.md

 `registration/password_reset_done.html` is the page that we redirect to after they've entered their email into the above form.

+`registration/password_reset_base.html` is the base template from which the above inherit

 `registration/password_reset_subject.txt` is the email subject line sent to the user.